stevejpapad/image-text-verification/README.md

 - Create a python (>= 3.8) environment (Anaconda is recommended)

-- Install all dependencies with: `conda install --file requirements.txt` and follow the [instructions](https://github.com/openai/CLIP) to install CLIP.
+- Install all dependencies with: `pip install --file requirements.txt`.
+If needed, follow the [instructions](https://github.com/openai/CLIP) to install CLIP.

 ## VERITE Benchmark